 Brass Extended Spider Rest with 60 inch Ash shaft

 Brass Swan Rest with 60 inch Ash shaft

-The Half Butt is around 92 inches, the full butt around 108 inches long.
-Both require specially long cues that come and are stored with the Half Butts down the long side of the table.
+The Half Butt is around 84 inches, the full butt around 96 inches long.
+Both require specially long cues (around 90 and 108 inches respectively) that are stored with the Butt sticks down the long side of the table.
 The rest heads are similar in shape to a Spider rest head but lower - putting the cue tip at a similar height to the normal cross rest.

 During the course of a snooker game on a full size table, it is relatively common to use the Half Butt and children will usually need one several times in a game.
 Full butts are much less commonly required and generally only needed across the full diagonal of the table.